 It’s your mindset.

 Our Mamas always said, “believe in yourself,” yet somewhere along the way, we lost that.
-We didn’t even realize it, we just let it slip through our fingers, and we then felt the waves of failure and disappointment, and knew this is what would happen.
+We didn’t even realize it, we just let it slip through our fingers, and we then felt the waves of failure and disappointment, and it seems we knew this is what would happen.

 Harsh?
 Maybe.
 True?
 Absolutely!

-Getting your mindset right is the most important step with everything big that you do, yet it’s often the most common step to skip past.
+Getting your mindset right is the most important step in goal setting.
+Yet it’s often the most common step to skip past.
 Why?

 There are no check-off boxes?
-No rule of thumb that says, “this is complete when XYZ”, this may even feel a bit too woo woo for you.
+No rule of thumb that says, “this is complete when XYZ happens”.

 What’s “woo woo”?
 It’s a real word.
 Its definition is so spot on with the example of mindset that I have to lay it out.